What is Liposuction Surgery?

 Do I have to wear a garment after liposuction?

-I like my patients to wear a compression garment that is especially made for liposuction post-surgical care.
+I like my patients to wear a compression garment that is specially made for liposuction post-surgical care.
 I think that the compression helps minimize the risk of fluid collections, and helps to decrease post-operative swelling.
 In general, I think that patients are more comfortable during the recovery.
 I like my patients to wear these garments for three to six weeks.
 I usually have them purchase two so that they can wear one and have a clean one available to change into.
 Some surgeons do not recommend garments to their patients.

 Can I have liposuction of my hips?